khushi741/NLP-Project/README.md

 The model effectively classifies tweets into Positive, Neutral, and Negative categories

-Visualizations

-Pie Chart: Distribution of sentiment categories

-Word Clouds: Common words in Positive, Neutral, and Negative tweets

-How to Run

-Clone the repository

-Upload Twitter_Data.csv in your Colab or local environment

-Install required packages:

-pip install pandas numpy nltk tensorflow matplotlib seaborn wordcloud

-Run the notebook from top to bottom

 Conclusion

-This project demonstrates how LSTM-based deep learning models can perform sentiment analysis directly on text without using TF-IDF or other feature engineering techniques.
+This project demonstrates how LSTM-based deep learning models can perform sentiment analysis directly on text without TF-IDF or manual feature engineering.
 The model achieved 86% test accuracy, making it suitable for social media sentiment classification tasks.